 While I don’t want to argue against a product branded as engine degreaser saying it’s not really better than standard degreaser, my point is you don’t necessarily need one branded as such.
 The key to not needing dedicated engine degreaser is to clean your engine bay often.

-Where I’m from, proud car enthusiasts use a phrase along the lines of, “My engine is so clean you can eat on it.”
+Where I’m from, proud car enthusiasts use a phrase along the lines of, “My engine is so clean you can eat from it.”
 For some reason, I always imagined someone putting a pile of spaghetti on top of the valve covers and pouring a bunch of marinara sauce over it.
 Or in case of an old big block 454, you could use the carburetor cover as a dish!

 Of course, I mentioned leaks.
 If you have any kind of oil leak in there, you’ll need a lot more engine degreaser.
 Plus, your engine will look like a fuzzy brown bear again within a couple of days.
 But you shouldn’t have leaks anyway.
 If you don’t care enough about leaks to fix ‘em, you probably care very little about a nicely detailed engine anyway.